threefoldfoundation/info_sdk/src/2_gettingstarted/explore_nodes.md

 # How to select a node in the grid

-One of the first thing to do when you are preparing to deploy some workloads on the Grid is to select the nodes you are going to use.
+One of the first things to do when you are preparing to deploy some workloads on the Grid is to select the nodes you are going to use.
 Depending on what your workloads and requirements are, there are different aspects to take in account.

 The Grid explorers gather all the statistics of the nodes and is your source of information to select them.